New study finds that young children can be depressed and why we must know the signs

 But please get help!

-My latest book, UnSelfie: Why Empathetic Kids Succeed in Our All-About-Me-World describes dozens of proven strategies to boost children’s capacity for empathy and avoid the Empathy Gap.
+My latest book, Thrivers: The Surprising Reasons Why Some Kids Struggle and Others Shine describes dozens of proven strategies to boost children’s resilience potentials.
 Depression, anxiety, and stress can cause kids to dial down their empathy because they are in survival mode.
-You’ll find ways to keep your child’s empathy open.
+You’ll find ways to keep your child’s empathy open and stress down.

 You can also find dozens more research-based and practical tips in my book, The Big Book of Parenting Solutions.
 For more tips about helping stressed kids refer to specific chapters: Angry (pg 232) Dependent (pg 240); Overscheduled (pg 568); Perfectionist (pg 272); Stressed (pg 303); Worried About the World (pg 310) Parts of this blog are from the chapter, Depression.
 Please honor the copyright.
 Thank you.

 W. R. Beardless and Stuart Goldman, “Living Beyond Sadness,” Newsweek, Sept.
 22, 2003, p.
 70.